jonathannen/cater/README.md

     yarn run cater dev

 Head back to http://localhost:3000 and you'll be able to use the links to click between the Hello and Goodbye routes.
-Note that the code routes client-side using the "BrowserRouter" react-router component.
+Note that the code routes client-side using the `BrowserRouter` react-router component.

 That's it.
 This example is simplified, but can easily be extended to a full application.